diegomanuel/binance-to-google-sheets/README.md

 2. Remove any contents from `Code.gs` and paste the contents from the downloaded `BINANCE.gs` file.
 3. Save the project at `File -> Save`.
 Give any name you want.
 4. Refresh/reload your Google Spreadsheet (hit `F5` on the browser).
+    * Once reloaded, you should see a little message box (toast) at the bottom-right corner.
 5. Go to `Binance` item at your spreadsheet's main menu and click on the `Authorize add-on!` item.
 6. A Google's dialog should appear asking for permissions, proceed with all the steps and click `Allow`.
     * The popup will close and nothing will change on your spreadsheet yet!
-7. Once the add-on is authorized, just refresh/reload your Google Spreadsheet again (hit `F5`) and voila!
+7. Once the add-on is authorized, repeat step `5` (click `Authorize add-on!` again) and voila!

 ### If you are a developer  =]